I started blogging more than ten years ago to share bits and pieces of information about HIV/AIDS.

-Because I was a newbie in the blogging platform, I searched for other blogs/bloggers who may share the same interest as mine.
-I did not find one, but I stumble on mommy blogs instead.
+Because I was a newbie in the blogging platform, I searched for other blogs/bloggers who may share the same interests.
+While lurking, I stumble on mommy blogs.
 One blog features photos of kids following a weekly theme.
 I thought it was cute and decided to join the â€œmemeâ€ by sharing my kidsâ€™ pictures on the blog.
-The fun part was visiting and dropping comments to each blog participant.
-It was fun because I look forward to interacting with fellow mommies every week.
+I had fun because I look forward to interacting with fellow mommies every week.

-From interacting with other bloggers, Iâ€™ve learned that I can earn online.
-So I started signing up for various companies that paid bloggers for writing articles.
+While interacting with other bloggers, Iâ€™ve learned that I can earn online.
+So I started signing up for various companies that pay bloggers for writing articles.

-In 2010, I bought my first domain in the hope of earning more online.
-Online friends were supportive, they even help me set up a blog with a nice layout.
+In 2010, I bought my first domain to earn more online.
+New friends were supportive to help me set up a blog with a nice layout.
 Iâ€™m still thankful to them for all the help they’ve extended to me.
-Other mommy friends also helped me with the technical stuff and hosting my first blog and the succeeding blogs thereof.
-It was an overwhelming experience indeed.
+The other mommy friends helped me with the technical stuff and offered a hosting service for my first blog.

 In 2012, I became part of a campaign that assists people to lose weight.
 Thanks to mommy friends who recommended me to join the weight loss challenge.
 Overall, it was a nerve-wracking but productive experience.
 I believe it was the peak of my blogging journey to date.
 I’ve met a lot of interesting people behind the blogs.

-I didnâ€™t win the weight loss challenge, but I learned to take care of my own health.
+I didnâ€™t win the weight loss challenge, but I learned to take care of my health.
 I continue to exercise and mind my food intake.

 The blog exposure somewhat allowed me to cover events.
 I was lucky to attend a few, a Family Day in an exclusive school for girls; green social enterprises in a municipality in Metro Manila; and an art exhibit by human rights activists.
 The coverages brought back the memories I had as a reporter.

 There were opportunities to review certain products.
 The good thing about blogging is that you can express your honest opinion about the product.
 For me, blogging plays a significant role in theÂ promotion of new merchandiseÂ in the market.
-Potential consumers can easily access product reviews online and decide for themselves if they will buy the product or not.
+Potential consumers can easily access product reviews online and decide if they will buy the product or not.